ESPhoenix/drMD/README.md

                     You can add as many restraints as you wish, with one dictionary per restraints Each restraints dictionary contains the following parameters:

-    - type:         This is the type of restraints that will be added.
+    - restraintType: This is the type of restraints that will be added.
 Accepted arguments are: "distance", "angle", "dihedral", "position"

     - parameters:   This is a dictionary containing the parameters for the restraints.